Car or Camper

 If you want to stick to dry land, Port Douglas is one of the country’s best golfing destinations.
 Spend an afternoon on the greens at one of the three top-notch courses around town.

 After a hearty breakfast at a sun-dappled cafe, hop aboard one of the many boats leaving for the Great Barrier Reef.
 The options are just about endless, from quick trips to the Low Isles to a full-day family-friendly jaunt on a reef platform.
-A high-speed cruise can reach the Outer Reef in just 40 minutes, giving you a full day of snorkelling or diving at different sites.
+A high-speed cruise can reach the Outer Reef in just 40 minutes, giving you a full day of snorkelling or diving at multiple sites to discover the diverse ecosystem of coral and marine life that lies below the surface.

 Port Douglas to Mossman Gorge